getify/Functional-Light-JS/ch8.md

 // [1,3,5]
 ```

 If you described the `[1,3,5]` result, would you say, "I filtered out the even numbers", or would you say "I filtered in the odd numbers"?
 I think the former is a more natural way of describing it.
 But the code reads the opposite.
-The code reads, almost literally, that we "filtered (in) for each number that is odd".
+The code reads, almost literally, that we "filtered (in) each number that is odd".

 I personally find this semantic confusing.
 There's no question there's plenty of precedent for experienced developers.
 But if you just start with a fresh slate, this expression of the logic seems kinda like not speaking without a double negative -- aka, speaking with a double negative.